 Established partnership between the OSU Center for Folklore Studies and NPR affiliate to produce Folk Ohio – a series of radio features about Ohio’s traditional culture.
-Subjects include carousel craftspeople and pastry chefs.
+Subjects included carousel craftspeople and pastry chefs.
 In addition, produced series about traditional culture for public radio stations in Kentucky and Nevada.

-Awarded 2012 Sally Kress Tompkins fellowship from the Society of Architectural Historians and the Historic American Buildings Survey.
-Documented physical appearance, history, and use of buildings in Nashville (TN) that played key role in the development of that city’s music industry.
+As the 2012 Sally Kress Tompkins fellow, documented physical appearance, history, and use of buildings in Nashville (TN) that played key role in the development of that city’s music industry.
 Reports are now in the Historic American Building Survey and part of the permanent collection at the Library of Congress.

-Documented multiple oral history projects in remote and historic communities, such as at Elkmont in the Great Smoky Mountains National Park, and for the Allen County [Kentucky] Oral History and Folklife project.
+Worked on multiple oral history projects in remote and historic communities, including within the Great Smoky Mountains National Park and the Allen County [Kentucky] Oral History and Folklife project.

 Obtained placement of 19th century Kentucky country store on National Register of Historic places.